Facing financial difficulty

 If you're having trouble paying your mortgage, there are a variety of options available that may ease your situation and ultimately help to resolve the issue.
 This section explains the things that you should consider and the actions that we'll take to help you.

 First and foremost - don’t ignore the problem.
-Call us on the appropriate phone number below as soon as possible if you are having problems paying your mortgage or think that you may experience difficulty doing so in the near future:
+Call us on 0800 028 4347 as soon as possible if you are having problems paying your mortgage or think that you may experience difficulty doing so in the near future.

 Steps you should take to help: